oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CVRF CSAF Converter
 :    CSAF Producer which takes a CVRF document as input and converts it into a valid CSAF Document.

+Disclosure
+:    act of initially providing vulnerability information to a party that was not believed to be previously aware.

 Document
-:    output file produced by an analysis tool, which enumerates the results produced by the tool.
+:    output file produced by an analysis tool, which enumerates the results produced by the tool (conforming to ISO/IEC [cite](#ISO29147)).

 Driver
 :    tool component containing an analysis tool’s or converter’s primary executable,